environment

 Airport pick-up on Saturday and Sunday (JRO or ZNZ) at 10am or 2pm and first night in Monduli.
 Volunteers arriving on Saturday will have to pay an additional fee for the first night.

 Due to the remoteness of this program and limited local transportation, participants may be required to spend the first night in Monduli and travel to the village the following morning.
-The program takes place in a Maasai village in Arusha, but to maximize the immersive experience, you can be spread across multiple villages.
+Although the program takes place in a Maasai village in Arusha, you may be spread across multiple villages to maximize the immersive experience.

 What to bring on the project: